maaliHasan/RainbowSDK/README.md

 | **IRainbowGetConversationListener** | Fired when the conversation is being called|

 ## Contacts
 ---

-You can take a look to [contact files ](https://github.com/Rainbow-CPaaS/Rainbow-Android-SDK/tree/master/src/main/java/com/ale/infra/contact) provided in SDK src files  to find all what you need to know about Rainbow Contact object .
-For example : contact name , Ids , email address ,  phone numbers and more
+You can take a look to [contact files ](https://github.com/Rainbow-CPaaS/Rainbow-Android-SDK/tree/master/src/main/java/com/ale/infra/contact) provided in SDK src files  to find all what you need to know about Rainbow Contact object .E.g: contact name , Ids , email address ,  phone numbers and more

 ### Retrieve the list of contacts